adihendro/Plants-vs-Zombies/Readme.txt

 speed: 0.55

 3. Flying Zombie
-This zombie flies through any plant up front.
-It can't eat your plant either
+Fly through any plant on the field.
+It can't eat the plant either.
+Why?
+Because it flies!
 health: 60
 speed: 0.4